-Sand is a physical example of Tā-Vā within this framework that represents knowledge held within time and space, from the past, present and future.
-Sand has the ability to be flexible, adaptable and fluid within its ecosystem, an example of how a practitioner can support the Pasifika young person within their environment, young adulthood, working towards their aspirations and Tā-Vā.
-Within Tā-Vā the essence of Culture, Language, Spiritual, Emotional and Physical wellbeing of the Pasifika young person is paramount and nurtured.
+Sand is an example of Tā-Vā.
+It represents knowledge held within time and space, from the past, present and future.
+Sand is flexible, adaptable and fluid within its ecosystem; the practitioner can support the Pasifika young person within their environment to work towards their aspirations and Tā-Vā.
+Within Tā-Vā the essence of culture, language, spiritual, emotional and physical wellbeing of the Pasifika young person is paramount and nurtured.

-Understand the interrelationships between the parts of the ecosystem, and power imbalances through the Pasifika view of Tā-Vā

-Understand the natural support systems of the Pasifka youth

-Practice flexibility, adaptability and fluidity

-Practice humility in the sharing of personal stories
+- Understand the interrelationships between the parts of the ecosystem, and power imbalances through the Pasifika view of Tā-Vā. - Understand the natural support systems of each Pasifka youth. - Practice flexibility, adaptability and fluidity. - Practice humility in the sharing of personal stories.

-Through the Tā-Vā lens how am I supporting a shift in power, growth and transformation of the Pasifika young person's ecosystem?

-How am I supporting the Pasifika youth to connect with their natural systems of support?

-Am I able to recognise when I need to practice flexibility, apdaptability and fluidity and what stops me from practicing in this way if I am not?

-How am I maintaining consistency of honouring and valuing their voice?
+- Using Tā-Vā how am I supporting a shift in power, growth and transformation of the Pasifika young person's ecosystem? - How am I supporting the Pasifika youth to connect with their natural systems of support? - Am I able to recognise when I need to practice flexibility, adaptability and fluidity? - What stops me from practicing in this way? - How am I consistently honouring and valuing their voice?